PinChiSu/Task-Tracker/README.md

 Funtion:

+# Press the cancel button
-# Press the cancel button can delete the task:
+Press the cancel button can delete the task

 # Double click the button
 Double click the button, the task would get green